-Net investment income decreased primarily from lower average invested assets and lower gains of \$1 million from limited partnerships in the current year.
+Net investment income decreased primarily from lower average invested assets in the current year.

 We had net investment losses in the current year compared to net investment gains in the prior year.
 Net investment losses in the current year were principally from derivative losses and net realized losses from the sale of investment securities, partially offset by gains on embedded derivatives associated with our variable annuity products with GMWBs.
-Net investment gains in the prior year were largely related to gains on embedded derivatives associated with our variable annuity products with GMWBs, partially offset by derivative losses and net losses from the sale of investment securities.
+Net investment gains in the prior year were largely related to gains on embedded derivatives associated with our variable annuity products with GMWBs and net realized gains from the sale of investment securities, partially offset by derivative losses and impairments.